riinbre-bioinfo/Analysis-of-Biomedical-Data-for-Biomarker-Discovery/README.md

 ## Workflow

 Below is the general workflow and GCP architecture of the module.
 We start by creating our experimental object (in our case, an R list data structure) from processed biomarker and proteomic data.
-We then add metadata (i.e. data about the samples) and optional additional data (e.g. genome and annotation files, if we were using transcriptome data) appropriate to the experiment.
+We then add metadata (i.e., data about the samples) and optional additional data (e.g. genome and annotation files, if we were using transcriptome data) appropriate to the experiment.
 We can will save this object and reload it, add to it, and save it in subsequent notebooks.
 It's important to run the notebooks in order to ensure that the experimental object is properly updated.
 The next step will be analysis of known clinical biomarkers to each other using linear and logistic regression methods common in the clinical literature.
 Once these methods are learned using known biomarkers, they can then be applied to newly discovered potential biomarkers.
 The next two notebooks will cover exploratory and differential analysis of proteomics data to identify new potential biomarkers.
 We will look at how to normalize proteomics data, how batch effects can complicate data analysis and how to correct for them, and how to identify potential biomarkers by identifying proteins whose expression differs significantly between healthy and injured states.
 The final notebooks will cover background information on R data structures, the use of linear models in bioinformatics data analysis, principles of exploratory analysis, and how the methods covered in this module can be extended to machine learning methods for automated biomarker discovery.

 ![Workflow](images/uri_nosi_workflow.png)
 ![Architecture](images/URI_TID.png)

 To summarize:

-<b>Submodule 1: Introduction to Biomarkers</b> - Define what biomarkers are, identify the types of biomarkers, define properties of biomarkers that make them clinically useful, explore case studies of common clinical biomarkers<br>
+**Submodule 1: Introduction to Biomarkers** - Define what biomarkers are, identify the types of biomarkers, define properties of biomarkers that make them clinically useful, explore case studies of common clinical biomarkers.
-<b>Submodule 2: Introduction to R Data Structures</b> - (Optional)<br>
+**Submodule 2: Introduction to R Data Structures** - (Optional).
-<b>Submodule 3: Introduction to Linear Models</b> - (Optional)<br>
+**Submodule 3: Introduction to Linear Models** - (Optional).
-<b>Submodule 4: Principles of Exploratory Analysis</b> - (Optional)<br>
+**Submodule 4: Principles of Exploratory Analysis** - (Optional).
-<b>Submodule 5: Rat Renal Ischaemia Reperfusion Injury Case Study</b> - Introduce the mouse renal IRI model used in this module<br>
+**Submodule 5: Rat Renal Ischaemia Reperfusion Injury Case Study** - Introduce the mouse renal IRI model used in this module.
-<b>Submodule 6: Linear and Logistic Regression for Comparison of Quantitative Biomarkers</b> - Compare two known clinical biomarkers using linear regression to identify state changes, Compare two biomarkers using binary classification schemes using logistic regression, evaluate classification schemes using ROC curves<br>
+**Submodule 6: Linear and Logistic Regression for Comparison of Quantitative Biomarkers** - Compare two known clinical biomarkers using linear regression to identify state changes, Compare two biomarkers using binary classification schemes using logistic regression, evaluate classification schemes using ROC curves.
-<b>Submodule 7: Exploratory Analysis of Proteomics IRI Data</b> - Normalize proteomics data for further analysis, identify and correct for batch effects in the data, explore trends in the data using dimensionality reduction methods such as principle components analysis, plot proteomics data using heatmaps<br>
+**Submodule 7: Exploratory Analysis of Proteomics IRI Data** - Normalize proteomics data for further analysis, identify and correct for batch effects in the data, explore trends in the data using dimensionality reduction methods such as principle components analysis, plot proteomics data using heatmaps.
-<b>Submodule 8: Identification of IRI Biomarkers from Proteomic Data</b> - Perform differential analysis on proteomic data to identify potential biomarkers indicating state changes<br>
+**Submodule 8: Identification of IRI Biomarkers from Proteomic Data** - Perform differential analysis on proteomic data to identify potential biomarkers indicating state changes.
-<b>Submodule 9: Machine Learning Methods in Biomarker Discovery</b> - Explore basic machine learning methods using the IRI proteomics data<br>
+**Submodule 9: Machine Learning Methods in Biomarker Discovery** - Explore basic machine learning methods using the IRI proteomics data.

 ## Data

 These tutorials use example sequence data procured from the laboratory of Dr. Nisanne Ghonem at the Department of Biomedical and Pharmaceutical Sciences, College of Pharmacy, University of Rhode Island.
-The relevant manuscripts can be found <a href="https://pubmed.ncbi.nlm.nih.gov/34328097/">here</a> and <a href="https://pubmed.ncbi.nlm.nih.gov/34560548/">here</a>.
+The relevant manuscripts can be found [here](https://pubmed.ncbi.nlm.nih.gov/34328097/) and [here](https://pubmed.ncbi.nlm.nih.gov/34560548/)

 ## Troubleshooting

-R packages, particularly those from BioConductor, often have many dependencies (i.e. other required packages they depend on to run).
-This means that the first time you install these packages, it could take several minutes for everything to install.  <b>Please don't assume the notebook has locked up!!!</b>  When a code block is running, an asterisk (\*) will appear in brackets to the left of the code box.
+R packages, particularly those from BioConductor, often have many dependencies (i.e., other required packages they depend on to run).
+This means that the first time you install these packages, it could take several minutes for everything to install. **Please don't assume the notebook has locked up!!!**  When a code block is running, an asterisk (\*) will appear in brackets to the left of the code box.
 This indicates the code box is currently executing code.
 Once it has completed, the asterisk will be replaced by a number indicating the order of commands.
 Most of the code boxes should run very quickly.
 You can execute multiple code blocks at the same time, but they will run in the order that you input them.
 If a code block is taking longer to run than you expect, it may be waiting on another code block to finish executing.

 If you get an error during package installation, it could be that R is trying to install a version of the package that is not compatible with the version of R you are using.
 When you create your VM's to run this module, always use the latest version of R available (4.2 at the time of this writing).
 Another common error is that a code block fails because the required package wasn't loaded.
 All packages are loaded at the top of the notebook so double check that there are no errors there.